zaeeeeeem/trio-admin/docs/FRONTEND_INTEGRATION.md

   if (data.success) {
     // Each product now includes:
-    // - images[] where each image has { publicUrl, alt, sortOrder, isPrimary, ... }
+    // - images[] where each image has { viewUrl, alt, sortOrder, isPrimary, ... }
     // - variants[] for SKU-based options
     // - legacyVariantAttributes[] for older attribute pairs (name/value)
-    return data.data;
+    // viewUrl values are presigned S3 links that expire after the backend's configured TTL. return data.data;
   }